deepset-ai/haystack-home/content/blog/talk-to-haystack-docs/index.md

 ## RAG pipeline setup

 To better understand the building blocks of the “talk to the website” use case, let's review each code section of the pipeline example [1].
 Before assembling the RAG pipeline, we must set up the https://serper.dev API key and choose an LLM to use.
-It could be any LLM, but we’ll limit the choice to Anthropic Claude, OpenAI GPT models, and open-source models available on the free tier of Hugging Face inference API.
+It could be any LLM, but we’ll limit the choice to Anthropic Claude, OpenAI GPT models, and open-source models available on the free tier of Hugging Face Inference API.

 ```python